sanjayankur31/ankursinha.in/content/20171203-transitioning-to-neomutt-and-friends-for-e-mail.rst

     offlineimap

 I set up a cronjob_ to sync my e-mail regularly.
-Most users also use a script that kills previously running offlineimap instances that may have hung, so a script like this may be more useful:
+Most users also use a script that kills previously running Offlineimap_ instances that may have hung, so a script like this may be more useful:

 .. code:: bash